Research collaboration

 We request 50 words from you to be spoken and recorded by an actor, plus a slightly extended 100 words as a text for print.

-that open up the possibility of transformative change in relation to food and growing.
+The Statement should identify trends or recent developments in Welsh Government Policy, or generally across Wales, that open up the possibility of transformative change in relation to food and growing.

 Schedule: